Accounts section

 Account HolderThe individual or entity responsible for the account, whose cash flow is being analyzed.

-AccountThe specific bank account associated with the borrower’s cash flow metrics and analytics.
+AccountThe specific bank account associated with the merchant's cash flow metrics and analytics.

 Begin DateThe start date for the period over which the cash flow analysis is being conducted.